 The Beginners courses usually start in the middle of May run for 6 weeks.
 One course runs on Tuesdays whilst the second run on Thursdays in the evenings between 6.15 pm and 9.00pm.
 Full details of this year’s course will be publicised on this site when the details are confirmed.

 This course is designed for people looking for an introduction to paddling and would like the opportunity to work towards the BCU 1star award.
-It will be run from our site at Wilsham Road, Abingdon between the rowing club and sailing club.

 The only requirements are that you should be able to swim 50 metres in your clothes, be over 18 and be prepared to have some fun and get wet.